rocket-pool/old.docs.rocketpool.net/src/guides/node/native.md

 Some notes:
 - The user is set to `eth2`.
-- For arm64 systems, `ionice -c 2 -n 0` tells your system to give ETH2 the highest possible priority for disk I/O (behind critical system processes), so it can process and attest as quickly as possible
+- For arm64 systems, `ionice -c 2 -n 0` tells your system to give your Beacon Node the highest possible priority for disk I/O (behind critical system processes), so it can process and attest as quickly as possible

-Next, add a log watcher script in the folder you put your ETH2 client into:
+Next, add a log watcher script in the folder you put your Beacon Node into:

 :::: tabs
 ::: tab Lighthouse